 The problem with me and peanuts is that I can’t stop eating them.
 Any kind of peanuts.
 Of course peanuts are calorie-pack and I always try to go “easy” on them, but only God knows how that goes.

 The Chinese Braised Peanuts are very easy to make.
 They are slowly stewed with wonderful fragrant Chinese herb like Dong Quay and other spices like Cinnamon and star anise.
 Some people put orange peel in as well, but I didn’t.
 This wonderful braised peanuts are great with a bowl of porridge/congee.
-You can also use it for fillings of Fung Gow/Pork and Peanut Dumplings, which is the main reason I made this.
 The peanuts taste a bit sweet and really fragrant thanks to all the spices and Dong Quay.